50054-cdpa/notes/docs/fp_applicative_monad.md

 The Composition Law says that the above equation remains valid when $u$, $v$ and $w$ are lifted, as long as we also lift $\lambda f.(\lambda g.(f \circ g))$.

-#### Cohort Exercise

-show that any applicative functor satisfying the above laws also satisfies the Functor Laws

 ## Monad